Crystallization Dynamics of Amorphous Yttrium Iron Garnet Thin Films: Results and Discussion

 The crystallization mechanism of a thin film crucially depends on the substrate: for substrates where the lattices of film and substrate are sufficiently similar, the thin film layer crystallizes epitaxially, whereas for a substrate where the two lattices do not match, nucleation is needed.

-Figure~\ref{Fig_1} shows the different growth mechanisms and the resulting YIG micro structure depending on the chosen substrate.
+Figure~\ref{Fig_1} shows the different crystallization mechanisms and the resulting YIG micro structure depending on the chosen substrate.
 As depicted in Figure~\ref{Fig_1}(a), a lattice matched substrate acts as a seed on which the film can grow epitaxially.
-Therefore, a single crystalline front is expected to move from the substrate on towards the upper boundary of the film, \cite{csepregi_chaneling_1975, csepregi_regrowth_1976} which is commonly referred to as solid phase epitaxy (SPE) in the literature.
-For a substrate with a sufficiently large lattice mismatch or no crystalline order, no such surface is given, see Fig.~\ref{Fig_1}(b).
+Therefore, a single crystalline front is expected to move from the substrate towards the upper boundary of the film, \cite{csepregi_chaneling_1975, csepregi_regrowth_1976} which is commonly referred to as solid phase epitaxy (SPE) in the literature.
+For a substrate with a sufficiently large lattice mismatch or no crystalline order, no such interface is given, see Fig.~\ref{Fig_1}(b).
 Here, a nucleus needs to be formed first from which further crystallization takes place.
-The formation of the initial seeds by nucleation is expected to take place randomly.
+The formation of the initial seeds by nucleation is expected to yield random crystal orientations.
 The polycrystalline seeds grow until reaching another grain or one of the sample's boundaries.
 For any of these processes, SPE or nucleation, to take place, the system needs to be at a temperature characteristic for this specific thin film/substrate system. \cite{chen_distinct_2017}

 To distinguish between amorphous, partly and fully crystalline films we apply several characterization methods, probing the structural and magnetic properties of the YIG thin films.
-The typical fingerprints of amorphous versus crystalline YIG on different substrates as determined by X-ray diffraction (XRD), magneto-optical Kerr microscopy (MOKE) and electron back scatter diffraction (EBSD) are depicted in Figure~\ref{Fig_2}.
+The typical fingerprints of amorphous versus crystalline YIG on different substrates as determined by X-ray diffraction (XRD), the longitudinal magneto-optical Kerr effect (L-MOKE) and electron back scatter diffraction (EBSD) are depicted in Figure~\ref{Fig_2}.
 From top to bottom we gain an increased spacial resolution, probing increasingly smaller areas of the sample.

 With XRD, the structural properties of YIG on YAG and GGG can be evaluated.
 For the amorphous films, the XRD measurements in Fig.~\ref{Fig_2} (a-c) show a signal stemming only from the substrate (cp. gray dashed lines).
 Upon annealing, YIG is visible in the form of Laue-oscillations on GGG (purple) and as a peak on YAG (red).
 In stark contrast to that no signal, which could be attributed to YIG, can be found on \ch{SiO_x}, even when annealing at \SI{800}{\degreeCelsius} for \SI{48}{h}.
 The sharp peak in Fig.~\ref{Fig_2}(c) at \SI{32.96}{\degree} can be attributed to a detour excitation of the substrate, as it is visible in the as deposited state and fits the forbidden Si (200) peak. \cite{renninger_umweganregung_1937} In the literature, YIG on \ch{SiO_{x}} has been reported to be polycrystalline at lower annealing temperatures than in the exemplary data shown in Fig.~\ref{Fig_2}(c). \cite{boudiar_magneto-optical_2004, kang_magnetic_2005, roumie_effect_2010} These films show peaks in the XRD, however they were at least one order of magnitude thicker.
 We therefore do not expect the YIG layer on \ch{Si}/\ch{SiO_x} to be amorphous, which will be confirmed in the following.